Bhai Maharaj Singh: Illnesses and death

 His remains were cremated outside of the prison by his trusted follower and inmate, Khurruck Singh.
+However, Nahar Singh and Kirpal Singh (1990) claim there was nobody to cremate his remains and it is unknown what happened to them.
 Khurruck Singh himself would suffer a similar fate: he was also imprisoned in Singapore at the same jail but was later transferred to a prison in Penang, Malaya, where he also died.

 It appears to be certain that the Bhai [Maharaj Singh] was in some respects a very remarkable man.
 He possessed very great sagacity and self-reliance.